 Agreeableness.
 Individual's propensity to defer to others.
-Highly agreeable people are cooperative, warm, and trusting.
-People low in agreeableness are cold, disagreeable, and antagonistic.
+High agreeableness people-cooperative, warm, and trusting.
+Low agreeableness people-cold, disagreeable, and antagonistic.

 Conscientiousness.
 A measure of reliability.
 A high conscientious person is responsible, organized, dependable, and persistent.

 Those who score low on this dimension are easily distracted, disorganized, and unreliable.